aryzing/hr-notes/react-ephimeral.md

 The state of a react element is maintained as long as it's class is maintained.

-When "re-rendering", a given component maintains it's state if the class that governs its rendering is identical `===` to that in the previous render.
+When "re-rendering", a given component maintains its state if the class that governs its rendering is identical `===` to that in the previous render.

 A component only "re-renders" when it's state changes.